US Military Budget, Its Components, Challenges, and Growth

 Second, it must reduce pay and benefits costs for each soldier.
 Instead, it plans to raise both.

 Third, and most important, it should close unneeded military bases.
-By its own estimates, the DoD is operating with 21 percent excess capacity in all its facilities.
-If nothing is done, that will increase to 22 percent by 2019.
+By its own estimates, the DoD is operating with 21% excess capacity in all its facilities.

 Congress won't allow DoD to close bases.
 The Bi-Partisan Budget Act of 2013 blocked future military base closings.
 Few elected officials are willing to risk losing local jobs caused by base closures in their states.
 Instead, the Pentagon will need to reduce the number of soldiers so it can afford the benefits of bases.